Xylella fastidiosa: Strains

+EB92-1 is a significantly less pathogenic strain of X. fastidiosa which is used for biocontrol against its relatives.
+There is very little genomic distance between pathogenic and EB92-1 strains.
+However, 10 genes believed to be responsible for causing diseases in plants are missing.
+EB92-1 not only protects against X. fastidiosa infection; it also protects against Citrus Huanglongbing, which is caused by Liberibacter.

 Symptoms

 Significant variation in symptoms is seen between diseases, though some symptoms are expressed across species.
 On a macroscopic scale, plants infected with a X. fastidiosa-related disease exhibit symptoms of water, zinc, and iron deficiencies, manifesting as leaf scorching and stunting in leaves turning them yellowish-brown, gummy substance around leaves, fruit reduction in size and quality, and overall plant height.
 As the bacterium progressively colonizes xylem tissues, affected plants often block off their xylem tissue, which can limit the spread of this pathogen; blocking can occur in the form of polysaccharide-rich gels, tyloses, or both.
 These plant defenses do not seem to hinder the movement of X. fastidiosa.
 Occlusion of vascular tissue, while a normal plant response to infection, makes symptoms significantly worse; as the bacterium itself also reduces vascular function, a 90% reduction of vascular hydraulic function was seen in susceptible Vitis vinifera.
 This bacterium rarely completely blocks vascular tissue.
 There usually is a slight amount of vascular function that keeps the plant alive, but makes its fruit or branches die, making the specific plant economically nonproductive.
 This can cause a massive drop on supply of quality fruit.
 Smaller colonies usually occur throughout a high proportion of xylem vessels of a symptomatic plant.

 X. fastidiosa is a Gram-negative, xylem-limited illness that is spread by insects.
 It can damage a variety of broadleaved tree species that are commonly grown in the United States.
-X. Fastidiosa can be found in about 600 different plant species.
+X. fastidiosa can be found in about 600 different plant species.